 So begins the bizarre journey of Anna, Hermann, Sarah, and Apolain.

 There have been other movies involving a technology that makes life swaps, perhaps the most chilling being John Frankenheimer's SECONDS.
 There have been movies involving a technology that allows people's minds to share other bodies, like Peter Moyle's X-CHANGE.
 But director Damir Lukacevic, running off of a script coauthored by himself and Gabi Blauert from the story by Elia Barceló, creates a stunning masterpiece of emotion and intellectual depth.

 TRANSFER is thought provoking and chilling.
 As a Science Fiction Thriller it excels at exploring the idea of what it means to be human; what it means to be poor and rich; the incomplete point of view that can come from both.
 It explores race, racism, ageism, love, jealousy, rebellion, acceptance, humanity, and how the fight against injustice is a burden that must be shared by everyone.

 Incredibly, TRANSFER pulls this off without any preachy-ness AT ALL!
 It just tells its damn terrifying story: made all the scarier for its calm approach.
-It's bad enough to be the victim of a law-breaking criminal.
-But to be coldly victimized by a government sanctioned institute with the law on its side?
+It's bad enough to be the victim of a monstrous criminal.
+But to have your life coldly victimized by a government sanctioned institute with the law on its side?

 The ending will not only scare you, but TRANSFER will stay with you, for an achingly long time.
 You'll find yourself having long conversations with anyone else who has seen it, and you might even cry.